sunfounder/picar-x/docs/source/about_robot_hat.rst

 .. image:: img/picar_x_pic7.png

 **RST Button**
-    * Short pressing RST Button causes program resetting.
+    * A short-press of the RST Button will cause any running programs to reset.
-    * Long press RST Button till the LED lights up then release, and you will disconnect the Bluetooth.
+    * A long-press of the RST Button until the LED lights up, and then releasing will disconnect the Robot HAT’s Bluetooth chip.

 **USR Button**
-    * The functions of USR Button can be set by your programming.
-(Pressing down leads to a input “0”; releasing produces a input “1”. )
+    * The functions of the USR Button can be configured through programming.
+(Pressing down leads to a input of “0”, and releasing produces a input of “1” )

 **LED**
-    * Set by your program.
-(Outputting 1 turns the LED on; Outputting 0 turns it off.)
+    * Configured through programming (Outputting ‘1’ turns the LED on, Outputting ‘0’ turns the LED off.)

 **Battery Indicator**
-    * The voltage ranging above 7.8V, two LEDs light up; ranging 6.7V~7.8V, one LED turns on; ranging below 6.7V, all LEDs turn off.
+    * Battery voltage above 7.8V will light up the two indicator LEDs.
+Battery voltage ranging from 6.7V to 7.8V will only light up one LED, voltage below 6.7V will turn both LEDs off.

 **Bluetooth Indicator**
-    * The Bluetooth indicator keeps turning on at a well Bluetooth connection, blink at a Bluetooth disconnection, blink fast at a signal transmission.
+    * The Bluetooth indicator LED will stay on with a solid Bluetooth connection, and blink rapidly during a signal transmission.
+The LED will blink at 1-second intervals if the Bluetooth is disconnected.